fuentesdominic/NFL_List/README.md

 ## Description

 The NFL consists of 32 teams.
 That's a lot of oranizations to keep track of.
 In this project you can checkout what team belongs in each division and what conference they represent.
-In the top right corner on the home page you can also create a team of your own!
-While we are stoaked to see unique teams you create, we also give you the option to delete the custom team.
+At the top of every page is a text requesting you to select the division, conference, or team you desire.
+In the top left corner on the home page you have the home button that will navigate you back to the home page While we are stoaked to see unique players you create, we also give you the option to edit existing players and delete them as well.

 ## Navigating